 The education graduate programs at Chapman University's Donna Ford Attallah College of Educational Studies are designed to provide you with excellent professional training for work in schools and communities.
 Classes are taught by outstanding faculty dedicated to encouraging the next generation of scholars and educators.

-To learn more about our unique graduate programs explore the links below.
+To learn more about each of our graduate programs, explore the links below.